ZhekaiLi/ZhekaiLi.github.io/_posts/0007 Supply Chain/0007-04-04-ISYE6336 MCNF (Multi-Commodity Network Flow).md

 - $N$: nodes (decision points)
 - $A$: arcs (allow representation of decisions)

-**multiple "commodity" extension**: we may manage multiple TYPES of flow
+**Multiple "commodity" extension**: we may manage multiple TYPES of flow
 $\to$ <u>different types of flow use the same rescources!</u>
 $\to$ Decision varaibles:
 - $x_a^k$: decision flow for commodity $k$ on arc $a$